AlarkaSanyal/SimpleJavaExamples/README.md

 **NB:** This will take O(1) space.

 ### 9. Strign Rotation
-Find if a string s2 is a rotation of string s1 by calling a given isSubString() function just once.
+Find if a string s2 is a rotation of string s1 by calling a given isSubString() function just *once*.

 **Concept**
 * Concatenate s1 with s1 itself such that there is a loop and then call the isSubString() function on the concatenated string.